SergeyFM/SergeyFM/README.md

 ## ☀️ Hi there!
 My name is Sergey Svistunov.

-👔 I’m an experienced Presales engineer.
+👔 I’m an experienced IT Presales engineer.
 Started as a Sysadmin, then worked as a Project manager, Business Analyst, and continued as a Presales - POS terminals, payment software and related services.
+I've been researching, building and selling IT solutions my whole life!
 <br>
 <br>
 💻 All things aside, I decided around 2020 to become a professional software developer.
 I started with CodeWars achieving 3kyu level in **C++** and **Kotlin**: <img src="https://www.codewars.com/users/SergeyFM/badges/large?theme=light"> <br> <br>